adamrushton/Hover-Car-Racing-Game/README.md

 ### **Description:** 3D single player racing against computer hover cars.
 Mysterious crates giving power ups and bad effects depending on the crate.
 High scores storing your fastest times (stored in a file) and another file storing key bindings allowing you to change the game controls.

+### **Programming techniques used:**
+Vectors with turret shooting vechiles and hover car turbos/exhausts

+Fully Object Oriented (All classes)

+Structures

+Polymorphism, Inheritance for Crate Looting System and Bounding Boxes on the 3D models

+Included SFML (Simple and Fast Multimedia Library) for game sounds

+Enumerated Types

+Arrays and Vectors (Dynamic arrays)

+Collision Detection: Axis Alligned Bounding Boxes, Sphere to Box

+### **Extra Features:**
+Flare/Bombs spawning round the race course

+Turret systems shooting at vehicles

+Crate System with 3 different types.
+Health restore, engine failure and poison crate types

+Accurate minimap of the track.
+Colour dots for each colour car, crates, flares, obstacles and player camera shown on the minimap

+Highscores - Storing players 5 fastest race times

+Menu System - Including key bindings stored in a file, loading and allowing user to change these settings.

+Menu Sounds and Game Sounds

+Array table for computer car speeds, changing in speeds randomly selecting a speed from the table

+Hover Car Turbo

+Particle Systems

 ### **Screenshots:**

 ![image](https://user-images.githubusercontent.com/13036791/35817560-a81b1930-0a95-11e8-8f1f-31bf516125fc.png)